After the Denial: Getting your child in to the gifted program

 Are You Sure You Want In?

-First, be certain you want the program.
-Do some research.
-Learn about the quality and the time commitment.
-Get a sense of the trade-offs for your child.
+Before you go through all of this, be certain you want the program.
+Confirm the quality and the time commitment.
 Often kids need to miss other classes.
 Is it worth it?
 Keep in mind it might take time, money, and a lot of effort to appeal.
-If you’re still certain, read on to find out how to get your child into the gifted program.
+If you’re still certain, go for it.
+Never forget: you know your child best and you are your child’s best advocate.

 About the Author:

 Dr. Matthews has over 30 years in private practice specializing in children and adolescents in Princeton, NJ.
-Dr. Matthews received her Ph.D. in Developmental Psychology from Cornell University, with postdoctoral work at Harvard University.
-She is the author of numerous scientific papers dealing with child development, developmental disabilities, and child abuse and neglect.
+She received her Ph.D. in Developmental Psychology from Cornell University, with postdoctoral work at Harvard University.
+Dr. Matthews is the author of numerous scientific papers dealing with child development, developmental disabilities, and child abuse and neglect.
 She taught at schools such as The New School for Social Research, the University of Medicine and Dentistry of New Jersey – Robert Wood Johnson Medical School, Rutgers – The State University of New Jersey, and Princeton University.
-She is a part-time consultant for Mindprint Learning.
+Dr. Matthews is a part-time consultant for Mindprint Learning.